UbiquityDotNET/Llvm.NET/README.md

 ### API Documentation
 The full API documentation on using Llvm.NET is available on the [Llvm.NET documentation site](https://ubiquitydotnet.github.io/Llvm.NET/).

+### Sample Applications
+#### Code Generation With Debug Information
+The [CodeGenWithDebugInfo](https://github.com/UbiquityDotNET/Llvm.Net/tree/master/Samples/CodeGenWithDebugInfo) sample application provides an example of using Llvm.NET to generate
+LLVM Bit code equivalent to what the Clang compiler generates for a [simple C language file](https://github.com/UbiquityDotNET/Llvm.Net/blob/master/Samples/CodeGenWithDebugInfo/Support%20Files/test.c).
+The sample application doesn't actually parse the source, instead it is a manually constructed and documented example of how to use Llvm.NET to accomplish the bit-code generation.

+#### Kaleidoscope Tutorial
+An Llvm.NET version of the LLVM sample [Kaleidoscope language tutorial](https://ubiquitydotnet.github.io/Llvm.NET/articles/Samples/Kaleidoscope.html) is provided to walk through many aspects of code generation and JIT execution with Llvm.NET.
+This tutorial implements a complete JIT execution engine for the Kaleidoscope language, along with AOT compilation, optimization and debug symbol generation.
+This, covers a significant surface area of the Llvm.NET classes and methods to provide a solid grounding on the use of the library.

 ## Building Llvm.NET
 ### Prerequsites
 * Visual Studio 2017 (15.4+) [Community Edition OK]